 Now, social media is changing the way restaurants do business and interact with their customers.

 Things have advanced from the time when social media users had only one platform to choose from:

-> To the restaurateur who didn't grow up with a computer in their bedroom and a cell phone in their pocket, the very idea of social media being an essential part of managing a restaurant can be confusing.
-Throwing around terms like hashtag, story, image filter, profile picture, trending topics, tweets, feed, timeline, and status update can make you just want to give up entirely.
+To the restaurateur who didn't grow up with a computer in their bedroom and a cell phone in their pocket, the very idea of social media being an essential part of managing a restaurant can be confusing.
+Hearing terms like hashtag, story, image filter, profile picture, trending topics, tweets, feed, timeline, and status update can make you just want to give up entirely.

-> Not only is social media management for your restaurant essential, it's totally doable, and it can actually be pretty fun!
+But not only is social media management for your restaurant essential, it's totally doable, and it can actually be pretty fun!
 Let's take a look at five tips for executing the perfect social media strategy for your restaurant.

-> 1. Be Visual
+1. Be Visual